-Study this two-term programme to gain the preparation you need for the BA International Business and Management Studies degree at Hanze University of Applied Sciences (UAS).
+Study this two-term foundation to gain the preparation you need for the BA International Business and Management Studies degree at Hanze University of Applied Sciences (UAS).

-Based at our centre on the University’s campus in Groningen, you will develop your academic study skills, English language, employability skills and knowledge of relevant academic subjects to prepare you for degree-level study in Holland.
+You will develop your academic study skills, English language, employability skills and knowledge of relevant academic subjects to prepare you for degree-level studies in Holland.
 You will also gain an invaluable understanding of Dutch university teaching and grading systems so you know what to expect.

-This Foundation starts in January and is just two terms rather than our standard three-term programme.
-This means, once you successfully complete the programme and achieve the required grades, you will be ready to start your university degree in September of that same year.
+This foundation starts in January and is just two terms rather than our standard three-term programme.
+This means, once you successfully complete this foundation and achieve the required grades, you will be ready to start your university degree studies in September of that same year.